High blood pressure/hypertensive eye exams are a key component of maintaining ocular health.

 - Blood in the eyes’ normally clear vitreous humor

 The dilation process is not painful.
 We administer drops to the eyes, and the drops take 15 to 30 minutes to open the pupils.
 Then, our eye doctors perform a thorough examination of the retina and optic nerve.
 Side effects include sensitivity to light and blurred vision.
 These side effects may last three to four hours.

 Hypertension Treatment Options

 Before taking further steps, it’s important to first lower high blood pressure.
 This reduces strain on the blood vessels, the retina and the optic nerve.

 Cataract surgery is the only real way to treat this progressive eye disease.
 Fortunately, cataract surgery is a safe, painless procedure.
 Your eye doctor replaces the degraded, cloudy lenses with artificial lenses.

 Why Are Hypertensive Retinopathy Exams So Important?

-Eye and vision problems don’t always have obvious symptoms or signs, but a licensed optometrist can easily diagnose them.
+Eye and vision problems don’t always have obvious symptoms or signs, but a licensed optometrist can easily diagnose them with hypertensive eye exams.
 By detecting eye and vision problems early, we can provide preventive treatment options and — in many cases — restore or prevent vision loss.